Ishiharaerika/China-Censorship-Withdrawal/Clash/README.md

 <br>
 You may use template.yaml as a Clash rule's reference. **It includes ExtensionAll(KeyWord)**.<br>
 <br>
+It seems that SS Proxies don't work well in most region of China, therefore it's not recommended anymore.
+Please try using Vmess, even for games.
 Currently Video calling rules supports Zoom, Matrix(Element),**VERY LITTLE part of Jitsi**.
 It's technically unsupportable for Skype.